-G. Gordon Watts Professor of Music
+G. Gordon Watts Professor of Music, Emeritus

 Professor, African and African American Studies; American Studies